MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/identity-readme.md

 - Cache tokens in memory (default) and on disk (opt-in).
 - Improve resilience and performance.
-- Reduce the number of requests made to Azure AD to obtain access tokens.
+- Reduce the number of requests made to Microsoft Entra ID to obtain access tokens.

 The Azure Identity library offers both in-memory and persistent disk caching.
-For more details, see the [token caching documentation](https://github.com/Azure/azure-sdk-for-js/blob/@azure/identity_3.3.2/sdk/identity/identity/TOKEN_CACHING.md).
+For more details, see the [token caching documentation](https://github.com/Azure/azure-sdk-for-js/blob/@azure/identity_4.0.0/sdk/identity/identity/TOKEN_CACHING.md).

+## Brokered authentication

+An authentication broker is an application that runs on a user’s machine and manages the authentication handshakes and token maintenance for connected accounts.
+Currently, only the Windows Web Account Manager (WAM) is supported.
+To enable support, use the [`@azure/identity-broker`][azure_identity_broker] package.
+For details on authenticating using WAM, see the [broker plugin documentation][azure_identity_broker_readme].

 ## Troubleshooting